 Why Pump Prices Stay Flat

 The disconnect between crude and the pump is by design.
 Roughly half of what you pay for petrol is central excise duty and state VAT, with dealer commission and the oil companies' margin on top, leaving the crude oil cost as just one component.
-So a 40% fall in crude does not translate into anything close to a 40% fall at the pump.
+So neither a crash nor a spike in crude translates into anything close to the same move at the pump.

-There is also a recovery effect.
-When crude was high during the Iran conflict, oil marketing companies like Indian Oil, BPCL, and HPCL absorbed some of the pain to keep pump prices steady.
-Now that crude has fallen, those companies first rebuild their margins and recover earlier losses before passing on relief, which is why prices have stayed frozen since the last revision on May 25, when petrol was raised about Rs 2.61 and diesel about Rs 2.71 a litre.
+This is why the freeze has survived a wild few months.
+When crude fell, oil marketing companies like Indian Oil, BPCL, and HPCL rebuilt margins rather than cutting prices.
+Now that crude has jumped back toward $76 on the Iran escalation, those same companies are likely to absorb the higher cost rather than raise pump prices immediately, which is why rates have held since the last revision on May 25, when petrol was raised about Rs 2.61 and diesel about Rs 2.71 a litre.

-The cheaper crude is showing up, just not at the pump yet.
+The crude swings are showing up in company margins, just not at the pump.
 You can track the raw input on our crude oil price today page, and the wider market reaction in our Indian stock market today wrap.

 Why This Matters